jmhorcas/SPLE-EmpiricalAnalysis/README.md

 # Software Product Line Engineering: A Practical Experience
-This respository contains all the resources and artifacts of the paper entitled **Software Product Line Engineering: A Practical Experience** submitted to the *23rd International Systems and Software Product Line Conference (SPLC 2019)*.
+This respository contains all the resources and artifacts of the paper entitled **Software Product Line Engineering: A Practical Experience** submitted and accepted for presentation in the *23rd International Systems and Software Product Line Conference (SPLC 2019)*.

 ## Contents
 * [State of practice](state-of-practice/) of the existing tools for SPL, paying special attention to their availability and usability.